MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

 When you deploy language packs separately, you must consider the disk space that is required on users' computers.
 Language pack requirements range from 800MB to 1.5 GB of hard disk space that is needed.

 Language-specific elements for Project 2016 and Visio 2016 are installed separately.
-In each language pack, the core product folder for Project 2016 is PMUI._lL_-_cc_.
+In each language pack, the core product folder for Project 2016 is PMUI._ll_-_cc_.
 The core product folder for Visio 2016 is VisMUI._ll_-_cc_.

 You must follow these steps for each language that you want to install.